• HOME

 Contributed by Wendy from The Nomadic Vegan

 Lucca is a gorgeous town full of history.
-Just walking around the town, you are sure to stumble upon relics from its Renaissance, Gothic and even ancient Roman and Etruscan past.
+Just walking around the town, you are sure to stumble upon relics from its Renaissance, Gothic, and even ancient Roman and Etruscan past.

-The first thing you will notice as you enter the town are its fortified city walls.
+The first thing you will notice as you enter the town is its fortified city walls.
 These were built in the 16th century and are still standing today.
-In fact, the top of the walls has been turned into a public park where you can circumnavigate the old town on foot or by bicycle.

 The whole circuit is about four kilometers and is a great way to get your bearings before continuing your explorations of Lucca.